mesosphere/marathon/docs/docs/upgrade/index.md

 Tasks keys and storage format in ZooKeeper changed in a backward incompatible fashion.
 Zookeeper compression is implemented and enabled by default.
 Older versions will not be able to read compressed entities.
-Marathon nowuses logback as logging backend.
+Marathon now uses logback as logging backend.
 If you are using custom log4j properties, you will have to migrate them to a logback configuration.

 ## Upgrading to 0.11

 Release Notes: https://github.com/mesosphere/marathon/releases/tag/v0.11.0

 Java 8 or higher is needed to run Marathon, since Java 6 and 7 support has reached end of life.
 `--revive_offers_for_new_apps` is now the default.
 If you want to avoid resetting filters if new tasks need to be started, you can disable this by `--disable_revive_offers_for_new_apps`.

 ## Upgrading to 0.10